Strength in Numbers

 CIMER Director Christine Pfund (right) and Leah Nell Adams (left), develop mentoring partnerships across many STEMM disciplines.

-Benjamin Franklin once wrote, “Tell me and I forget.
+A philosopher once said, “Tell me and I forget.
 Teach me and I may remember.
 Involve me and I learn.”
-Franklin obviously understood the value of mentoring, as did Jo Handelsman in 2002.
+He obviously understood the value of mentoring, as did Jo Handelsman in 2002.

 Then a professor in UW‒Madison’s Department of Plant Pathology, Handelsman—now director of the Wisconsin Institute for Discovery—wrote a brief sentence into a $1 million grant proposal on improving faculty mentoring that more than a decade later would spark the genesis of a new project at the Wisconsin Center for Education Research.

 “We should have a seminar or discussion forum for research mentors to come together and talk about how to mentor better,” wrote Handelsman prophetically.
 Thirteen years later, Christine Pfund, who worked closely with Handelsman through the years to establish a legacy of optimizing research-mentoring relationships at UW‒Madison, helped bring that initial idea to life.
-Now she has created the Center for the Improvement of Mentored Experiences in Research (CIMER), one of the newest projects at the Wisconsin Center for Education Research (WCER) in the School of Education.
+Now Pfund and her colleagues have created the Center for the Improvement of Mentored Experiences in Research (CIMER), one of the newest projects at the Wisconsin Center for Education Research (WCER) in the School of Education.

 “Our goal is to explore new ways to improve research-focused mentoring relationships at all career stages in higher education, as they directly impact career satisfaction, productivity and progression,” says CIMER Director Pfund.
 Considered a foremost expert in the research-mentoring field, Pfund is also one of five principal investigators who established the National Research Mentoring Network (NRMN), a national collaboration of biomedical professionals and institutions whose goal is to increase the diversity of scientists in NIH-funded research.